D0T-B0X/Sphere/README.md

 ## Overview

 **Sphere** is a modern C++ OpenGL application that renders a cube-based sphere mesh, subdividing the surface into six equal-area faces.
 The project is designed for extensibility and experimentation, making it ideal for graphics programming, collision detection, and particle simulation research.

-This project is still in its early stages and active developemnt.
-Stay tuned for updates.
+> **Status:** Early development.
+Features and APIs may change.
+Stay tuned for updates!

 ## Features